Hiring Temporary Workers for a Year: Do We Need to Register Under the Labour Contract Act?

 memi

-Kindly guide me on the following matter:
+Hi all, kindly guide me on the following matter:

-We are hiring labor for a temporary basis in our company payroll (1-year contract) for a particular project, and this will be clearly stated in their offer letter cum appointment letter.
+We are hiring labor on a temporary basis in our company payroll (1-year contract) for a particular project, and this will be clearly stated in their offer letter cum appointment letter.
 After that, the employee will be terminated.

 Now, my question arises: should we require registration under the Labour Contract Act since we are not hiring from any third party?